quii/learn-go-with-tests/roman-numerals.md

 ## Refactor

 Repetition in loops like this are usually a sign of an abstraction waiting to be called out.
-Short-circuiting loops can be an effective tool for reabability but it could also be telling you something else.
+Short-circuiting loops can be an effective tool for readability but it could also be telling you something else.

 We are looping over our Arabic number and if we hit certain symbols we are calling `break` but what we are _really_ doing is subtracting over `i` in a ham-fisted manner.